Vins980/ship-regression-task/README.md

 * Demo of predictor's usage included at the end of the Notebook .

 # How to use
-Define your working directory at the beginning of the Notebook (2nd cell).
+Set the path to your working directory (containing the file "ship_data.csv") at the beginning of the Notebook (2nd cell).
 Run the Notebook.
 For a faster completion of the run, avoid running the 'Hyperparameters Tuning' subsection in the 'Model Definition' section.